Aldaviva/RaspberryPiDotnetRepository/Readme.md

     ❌ Only useful for cross-compilation from another machine, and does not let you install the SDK on a Raspberry Pi, if you wanted it<br>
     ❌ Native AOT has extremely limited reflection support and is incompatible with many libraries, especially for deserialization<br>
     ❌ Native AOT compilation takes a longer time (self-contained JIT publishing is slow, and AOT compilation is even slower)<br>
-    ❌ Native AOT compilation requires you to install the Microsoft Visual C++ compiler and Windows SDK on your development machine, which take up a lot of space and aren't needed for normal .NET development
+    ❌ Native AOT compilation on Windows requires you to install the Microsoft Visual C++ compiler and Windows SDK on your development machine, which take up an extra 4.1 GB and aren't needed for normal .NET development

 - **Install an alternative operating system distribution**<br>
     ✅ [**Fedora** can run on Raspberry Pis](https://docs.fedoraproject.org/en-US/quick-docs/raspberry-pi/) and [provides official ARM64 packages for .NET](https://packages.fedoraproject.org/pkgs/dotnet10.0/dotnet-runtime-10.0/)<br>